dburian/notes/fastpitch.md

 each characters.
 Pitches are then projected to the hidden representation's dimension $\mathbf{h}_{p}$ and added with them $\mathbf{g} = \mathbf{h} +
 \mathbf{h}_{p}$.
 These sums are repeated according to durations.
-These repetitions are contextualized again to predict mel spectogram frames
+These repetitions are contextualized again to predict mel spectrogram frames
 $\mathbf{\hat{y}}$.

 ![FastPitch architecture.
 Figure 1. in